 Apparently, it could hurt a lot!

-Come to find out, anesthesiology is one of the most difficult fields in medicine to obtain disability insurance (their are tiers for this, apparently).
+I later come to find out, anesthesiology is one of the most difficult fields in medicine to obtain disability insurance (their are tiers for this, apparently).

 That coupled with my essential tremor led me to being outright DENIED by the aforementioned company.
 At the time, I thought, no big deal!
-I’ll just get it later in life.

 That was the day I found out that guaranteed policies in training are only guaranteed if you have NOT been denied before!

-So, lesson learned the hard way: Don’t apply before residency for disability insurance if you have medical problems that could potentially disable you from working!
+I learned an important lesson learned the hard way: Don’t apply before residency for disability insurance if you have medical problems that could potentially disable you from working!

 What do I need to know about disability insurance?
+When should a doctor get disability insurance?
+For those that like the cliff notes version, here it is:

 So, what do you think?
 Have you learned a similar lesson?
 Do you have mouths to feed and not yet have disability insurance?